TanakaChingonzo/TanakaChingonzo.github.io/_posts/2019-06-02-dear-african-diaspora-zimbabwe.md

 lang: en
 ref: dear-african-diaspora-zimbabwe
 title: Dear African in the diaspora
-description: Nothing about this is easy, but you know that already.
+description: Nothing about this is easy, but I believe in you.
+You are thinking about this difficult decision, and that thoughtfulness will take you places.
 categories: [journal, diaspora]
 comments: true
-tags: [thoughts, journal, diaspora, zimbabwe]
+tags: [journal, diaspora, zimbabwe]
 published: true
 image: suad-kamardeen-1541767-unsplash.jpg
 ---